CIEM5000-2025/book/book/additional/frame.md

 ::::::{attention}
 This page shows a preview of the assignment.
 Please fork and clone the assignment to work on it locally from [GitHub](https://github.com/CIEM5000-2025/practice-assignments)

-After the second workshop, the solution will be added to this preview and to the [GitHub-repository](https://github.com/CIEM5000-2025/practice-assignments)
 ::::::

 ```{custom_download_link} ./frame_stripped.ipynb